What if you can’t catch chicken pox?

 As you’ve read in my past vaccines posts, it was only with our youngest that we were educated enough to question the current recommended vaccine schedule, and Varicella was one of the shots we said no to.
 We’ve exposed him to Chicken Pox TWICE now, and he still hasn’t contracted it!
 He’s only 5, but I’m already wondering at what age we should think about vaccinating if he doesn’t get it on his own?
 Or should we still NOT have him vaccinated no matter what, due to those risks?

-Even articles like this one from Dr. TenPenny only talk about how much better it is to have them get it on their own, but nothing about what to do if they DON’T contract it.
+Even articles from Dr. TenPenny only talk about how much better it is to have them get it on their own, but nothing about what to do if they DON’T contract it.

 So today I need your advice.